Setting a new standard in personal health ➞

 Intelligent identity at work

 Overall, this is much more than a traditional brand identity.
 It’s a smart, interconnected system of responsive assets, intrinsically connected to new technologies.
 It seeks to create a genuine dialogue and emotional connection with people, and is an example of intelligent identity at work.
-It featured in Design Week and Dezeen.
+Since the start of the year it’s received over 400 pieces of press coverage, including in Design Week and Dezeen.

 It reflects the nature and purpose of the institution, the building and behaves in the way we believe contemporary brands must.
 Lafayette Anticipations launched on 10th March with an inaugural exhibition by Lutz Bacher, to wide acclaim from artists, influencers and the public.
 We’re excited to see what’s to come.

 The Metropolitan Museum of Art was founded over 146 years ago with the intention of giving everyone, not just the privileged few, a chance to explore new worlds.
 Today it spans over 5,000 years of global art, and receives around 6 million visitors to its physical locations, alongside millions online.
 However, audience behaviour is changing.
 People are more distracted, and expectations for participation and dialogue are higher.

 In 2013, The Met decided to take action.
 It had to expand its reach and relevance for people everywhere, stay true to its original intent, and remain essential in a changing landscape.